-Requirements for high risk roads proposed for discussion during development of the Mining Sites IS:
+Requirements for high risk roads discussed during development of the Mining Sites IS:

-- Specify, post and enforce a speed limit, no more than 20/40 km/h as recommended in literature. - Post signs in a highly visible location (at least one sign in each direction) to direct people to call the facility if excessive dust emissions from the road are observed. - Maintain appropriate load size (avoid spillage, avoid unnecessary trips). - Cover or wet all the loads of material with less than 2 inches (approximate 5 cm) diameter that contain a registered contaminant. - Any NEW roads that are within 1 or 2- km of human receptors must be paved.
+- Specify, post and enforce a speed limit, [Note: no more than 20/40 km/h as recommended in literature]. - Post signs in a highly visible location (at least one sign in each direction) to direct people to call the facility if excessive dust emissions from the road are observed. - Maintain appropriate load size (avoid spillage, avoid unnecessary trips). - Cover or wet all the loads of material that contain a registered contaminant. - Any new roads that are within 1 km of human receptors must be paved.

-Inspections and Maintenance for high-risk roads, proposed for discussion during development of the Mining Sites IS-:
+Inspections and Maintenance requirements for high-risk roads, discussed during development of the Mining Sites IS: